sparkfun/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/docs/hardware_hookup.md

 !!! note
     Unfortunately, users are not able to use an Arduino Uno or RedBoard with an ATmega328P due the demands of the BNO086 IC.
 We recommend using the ESP32.

+    The Arduino Library was also tested to work with the SAMD51 as well!
+The pin connections between the microcontroller and sensor are the same, just make sure to reference the port name rather than the specific Arduino pin number.
+Make sure to also install the Arduino SAMD core and select the correct board definition.

 ### Connecting via Qwiic Port, Reset, & Interrupt Pins